Back

 Arts & Crafts

 From embroidery to origami to modeling clay, there’s something therapeutic about getting creative and not worrying about whether it turns out perfectly.
 Of course, a camp favorite is tie-dye — and it’s super cheap, too!
-Maybe your household deserves matching Summer 2020 tees, or maybe you’re creating a summer vibes tablecloth or challah cover… or maybe you’re just seeing what’ll happen if your kitchen rags are rainbow.
+Maybe your household deserves matching tees, or maybe you’re creating a summer vibes tablecloth or challah cover… or maybe you’re just seeing what’ll happen if your kitchen rags are rainbow.
 Check out our Friday night crafting tips and let your colors shine!

 Bubble Blasters